amiaopensource/av-python-carpentry/_episodes/02-jupyter.md

 On Windows, click on Start and then Anaconda Navigator in the program list (or search for Anaconda in the search bar and select Anaconda Navigator).
 On a Mac, open up a Finder window and double click on Anaconda-Navigator in the Applications folder.

-At the top of the screen, change the environment from `base` to `amia19`.
+At the top of the screen, change the environment from `base` to `pyforav`.
 Then click `Launch` on the JupyterLab tile.

 ## The JupyterLab Interface